jjvilm/osrmacro/README.md

 # osrmacro
-This folder contains different scripts that do different tasks in Old School Runescape
+This lib contains scripts that help automate tasks in Old School Runescape, for research and educational purposes only.

 Setup:
 OS: Linux
 For now only Linux operating systems are supported, with i3 as your window manager

 You must have installed:
-Python2
-Opencv
+Python3
+Opencv4
 numpy
-matplolib
-autogui
-pyscreenschot
+pyautogui
 imagemagick or scrot
 xdotool